About vaccines

 • Individuals without a health card can receive the flu shot from a community health centre or local pharmacy and at Peel Public Health clinics

-For more information and to book an appointment, please visit Ontario.ca/Flu or peelregion.ca/flu.
+For more information about the flu and where to get the flu shot, please visit Ontario.ca/Flu or peelregion.ca/flu.

 COVID-19